kolaayanwale/i_am_a_programmer/documentation/website_project.md

 [AWS account](aws.amazon.com)
 - Install the aws cli
 follow aws [documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 - Create an IAM user so as to not use the Root account.
+Create group for the user and attach IAM policy (AdministratorAccess) to group.
 - Note: AWS Identity center (SSO) is the recommended practice as credentials are temporary (Enable AWS Orgs and Identity Centre).
 User's secret key/access keys sufficient for this use case
 - retrieve and save credentials.
 Configure aws cli
 ```